safwaanahmed109/linear_regression_stock_prediction/README.md

 # linear_regression_stock_prediction
-using linear regression to predict the close price of a stock
+Using linear regression to predict the close price of a stock